 "No!" she screamed, releasing her anguish and shock.
 But amidst the din of chaos inside the train, nobody heard.
 Her voice was drowned out.
 She was alone.

 "Want a ride?"
 Yamato asked lazily, offering a helmet to his brother.
 Takeru hesitated as caution battled his need for excitement.
 They could get in an accident, they could get seriously injured, his mother would kill him if she found out (she'd had a thing against motorcycles ever since Yamato and Takeru's last escapade)… But then, nothing at all might happen and it would be a cool memory later on.
-Besides, the therapist had told their parents that sending them both out here might do them some good.
-Takeru wasn't about to pass up on the opportunity to prove him wrong, even if it did mean bodily harm.
+Besides, the therapist had told their parents that sending them out of the city might do them some good.
+Takeru wasn't about to pass up the chance to prove him wrong, even if it did mean bodily harm.

 "Definitely," Takeru decided, grabbing the proffered helmet.
-He noticed that Yamato had elected to keep the plain blue one; his own was covered with Loony Tunes.
+He noticed that Yamato had elected to keep the plain blue one; his own was covered with caricatures from Peanuts cartoon.
 Oh well.
 Removing his hat, Takeru set it down on the bench where he'd been sitting writing in a journal up until that moment.
 He put the helmet on, taking care to adjust the straps.
 His reckless side may have won the main battle but his cautious side wasn't giving up that easily.

 "Hop on.
 I'll try not to do anything too crazy," Yamato said.
 Takeru clamored up behind him.
 He didn't have a chance to tell him to start slow before Yamato pressed the gas and the motorcycle flew forward.
 Immediately, any excitement he had been feeling evaporated and he wondered what in the world had possessed him to get on this thing.